 Did you sign up for new online dating sites around Valentine’s Day, or reactivate an older account?
 Maybe you met someone new and started to correspond but haven’t yet been able to connect in person.

-Before you fall head over heals in love here are a few words of caution.
+Before you fall head over heels in love here are a few words of caution.

 Your new love interest may be a scammer.
 Romance scams are long cons; the scam artist invests lots of time and effort into the online relationship to build trust and a personal connection with the victim.
 This allows them to slowly and repeatedly ask for financial help.